 7. Document the Couple’s Perspective

 When they are at the altar, the bride and groom are focused on one another.
 They are also facing each other, which means you should switch angles to capture their expressions.
 Start with the groom and shoot over his shoulder to capture the bride.
 Then, shoot over the bride’s shoulders for the groom’s facial expressions.
-Not only do you mix up the angles and photos you take, you get to showcase the bride and groom how they were feeling at that time.
+Not only do you mix up the angles and photos you take, but you also get to showcase the bride and groom how they were feeling at that time.